skogsbaer/text-slides/README.md

 For a theme include with pandoc, you can save to definition to a file with this command:
 `pandoc --print-highlight-style NAME_OF_THEME > FILE`

+## Performance

+To speed up PDF generation, supply a custom latex header (see above) and insert the command `\endofdump` at the end. text-slides then uses [mylatexformat](https://ctan.org/pkg/mylatexformat?lang=de) to "precompile" the preamble.
+In my Macbook Pro (2019), this gave a speed up of about 1s.